 15. Joint pain

 Estrogen helps decrease inflammation and keep the joints lubricated.
-As a result, some females experience
+As a result, some people experience joint pain due to decreased estrogen.

 Estrogen is responsible for regulating fluid levels throughout the body, so when the body becomes low in this hormone, females are more prone to joint aches or menopausal arthritis.